Five questions to ask when selecting a construction ERP

 Ask probing questions to understand how they have implemented solutions in the past.
 Benefit from their previous industry experience by finding out what challenges were faced and what lessons were learned.

-Selecting a construction-specific ERP partner, such as COINS, will help to ensure that your company benefits from industry best practice, experience and knowledge, helping you to achieve both short and long-term value from your investment.
+Selecting a construction-specific ERP partner, such as Access COINS, will help ensure your company benefits from industry best practice, experience and knowledge, helping you to achieve both short and long-term value from your investment.

 - building software

 - construction finance software